PEO vs EOR

 Both can pool talent together to get better group rates from the relevant providers regarding health insurance and other employee benefits packages.

 Which Is Better for a Remote Workforce: EOR or PEO?

 Before you pick one of these options, you need to ascertain the attributes of the remote workforce you are trying to build.
 For example, is it one that’s entirely made up of full-time employees or a mix of full-time employees, contractors, and freelancers?

 Similarly, are all your workers going to be from one area or scattered across the nation/globe?
+Are you planning to implement a hybrid work policy?
 Is your business already established or just starting?
 Do you intend to have your own insurance coverage regime or copy a common one out there?
 Will you be paying unemployment tax?